halina20011/Ender-3-time-lapse-converter/3D_PART/README.md

 2. Then with M4X20 screw screw the part (Image: 2).
 Make sure the belt that moves the printer head is properly tensioned.
     ![image:2](/3D_PART/media/image_2.png)

 3. Turn Ender 3 on and then run auto home for all axis.
 To not damage printing bed then raise z axis.
 Then glue the switch.
-Make sure when printer head move to 235 X it will press the switch.
-(Image: 3)
+Make sure when printer head move to 235 X it will press the switch (Image: 3).
     ![image:3](/3D_PART/media/image_3.jpg)

 ## Homing video